 Having someone with experience navigating a foreign country and logistical know-how is essential.
 They’ll be able to prepare you, guide you, and offer you a smoother experience than a photographer who has never travelled overseas or to a particular country.

-I’m a destination wedding photographer who has travelled to numerous places like New Zealand, Bali, Hawaii, and Thailand.
+I’m a destination wedding photographer who has travelled to numerous places like France, Italy, England, Scotland, New Zealand, Hawaii, Fiji, California, and Thailand.
 I’ve enjoyed every minute of being with my couples in these beautiful places.
 And I’ve learned so much about navigating these (and other) countries.

 The way I see it, it’s my job as your photographer to take some of the stress off of your wedding planning – particularly, a destination wedding.
 After all, you already have so many decisions to make and plans to consider!